wisp-lang/wisp/Readme.md

 #### quote

 Before diving into macros too much, we need to learn about few more things.
-In lisp any expression can be marked to prevent it from being evaluated.
+In LISP any expression can be marked to prevent it from being evaluated.
 For instance, if you enter the symbol `foo` you will be evaluating the reference to the value of the corresponding variable.